benjamin-maynard/kubernetes-cloud-mysql-backup/README.md

 If a timestamp is required on the backup file name, the BACKUP_TIMESTAMP Environment Variable can be set.

-In order to backup to a GCS Bucket, you must create a Service Account in Google Cloud Platform that contains the neccesary permissions to write to the destination bucket (for example the `Storage Obect Creator` role).
+In order to backup to a GCS Bucket, you must create a Service Account in Google Cloud Platform that contains the necessary permissions to write to the destination bucket (for example the `Storage Object Creator` role).

 Once created, you must create a key for the Service Account in JSON format.
 This key should then be base64 encoded and set in the `GCP_GCLOUD_AUTH` environment variable.
 For example, to encode `service_account.json` you would use the command `base64 ~/service-key.json` in your terminal and set the output as the `GCP_GCLOUD_AUTH` environment variable.